What is the Industry Advisory Board?

 Mr. Danko served as Global Managing Director for the Urban Environments & Sports (UES) group at CH2M from 2012 through 2017.
 In this role, he oversaw urban development projects, programs and strategic master planning for cities and major sports agencies around the world.
 This included planning and development of special enterprise zones, new urban cities and revitalization of existing cities, as well as major sporting events such as the Dubai 2020 World Expo, Qatar 2022 FIFA World Cup and RIO 2016 Olympics– all of which involve preserving the local culture while developing infrastructure and services that will improve quality of life and benefit local communities for years to come.

-Debra is a Senior Manager in Systems Engineering Research and Development at Thermo Fisher Scientific and leads a team that develops life sciences benchtop instruments.
+Debra is a Director of Systems Engineering Research and Development at Thermo Fisher Scientific and leads a team that develops life sciences instrumentation.
 Debra earned her B.S. in Chemical Engineering from the University of Utah and a Ph.D. in Chemical Engineering from Oregon State University.
 In 2019, Debra was an Oregon State University Oregon Stater Award recipient for the Council of Outstanding Early Career Engineers for her contributions to the engineering profession.

 Colette is an Associate Scientist at Landau Associates, Inc., with over eleven years of environmental consulting work experience with a focus on environmental remediation design, compliance support, storm water, and source investigations.
 She graduated from Oregon State University with a Bachelor of Science degree in Chemical Engineering in 2008.
 In addition to her project experience, she has served on the Board of Directors for Landau Associates, Inc. since 2016.
 In 2018, Colette was an Oregon State University Oregon Stater Award recipient for the Council of Outstanding Early Career Engineers for her contributions to the engineering profession.